Our Mission

 Our Standard of Conduct

-APALA is committed to providing and environment free from discrimination and harassment, regardless of an individual’s race, ethnicity, religion, color, sex, age, national origin, sexual orientation, disability, gender identity or expression, caste or perceived caste, ancestry, pregnancy, or any other characteristic protected by law.
+APALA is committed to providing and environment free from discrimination and harassment, regardless of an individual’s race, ethnicity, religion, color, sex, age, national origin, caste or perceived caste, sexual orientation, disability, gender identity or expression, ancestry, pregnancy, or any other characteristic prohibited by law.

 As such, APALA will not tolerate discriminatory, harassing or otherwise unacceptable behavior at any of its activities, events, or meetings.
 APALA expects everyone who participated in any of its activities, events or meetings to abide by this standard of conduct.